 **These tips are geared towards colostomates and ileostomates, although urostomates may benefit from some of this advice, too.

-Sleep and Hydration Are a Top Priority
+Rest and Hydration Are Top Priorities

 If you have the flu, you likely won’t have enough energy to do much, but it’s really important that you get as much rest as possible to help speed up recovery.